txt/plm18/doc/review3.md

     def what(pair):  return pair[1]

 Q14.
-For the following code, what is the output?
+For the following code:

     def score(pair): return pair[0]
     def unscore(pair): return -1*score(pair)
     def what(pair):  return pair[1]

+        What is the output?
 	#14a
 	print( ordered([ [3, "dog"],[4,"cat"],[1,"dog"]], key=unscore))